Manga: Ookami no Kuchi: Wolfsmund

 - Book Ends: Volume 1 ends with the Innkeeper wishing to see Willhelm Tell once more.
 Volume 2 ends with Walter Tell saying he'll be seeing the Innkeeper soon. and both the ones they wish to see are dead by the time they say it.

 - Cold-Blooded Torture: Yeah, the Austrians just love doing this.
-Wolfram considers it a helpful tool and his hobby.
+Wolfram considers it a helpful tool and a delightful hobby.

-- Crucified Hero Shot: Or beheaded, hanged, racked or your choice.
+- Crucified Hero Shot: Or beheaded, hanged, racked or staked.

 - Decoy Protagonist: Everyone with their name in the chapter titles is probably dead at their chapters' end.
 Grete, the innkeeper, is probably the best example of this, though.
 She lasts two volumes, however.